 Develop DEIB Policies: Create or update policies that promote diversity, equity, inclusion, and belonging.
 These policies should address recruitment, hiring, promotion, training, and other relevant areas.

-• Potential Learning Outcomes: Understanding of the importance of policies in driving DEIB efforts.
+- Potential Learning Outcomes: Understanding policies’ importance in driving DEIB efforts.

 Provide Training and Education: Offer DEIB training programs to employees at all levels.
 These programs should raise awareness, build empathy, and provide practical tools for creating an inclusive workplace.

-Promote Employee Resource Groups: Establish and support Employee Resource Groups (ERGs) that provide a platform for employees to connect, share experiences, and drive DEIB initiatives within the organization.
+Promote Employee Resource Groups (ERGs): Establish and support ERGs, which provide a platform for employees to connect, share experiences, and drive DEIB initiatives within the organization.

 Foster Inclusive Leadership: Develop and promote inclusive leadership behaviors among managers and leaders.
 Inclusive leaders actively listen, value diverse perspectives, and create an environment where everyone feels heard and respected.

-• Delivery: Offer leadership development programs that focus on inclusive leadership skills and behaviors.
+- Delivery: Offer leadership development programs focusing on inclusive leadership skills and behaviors.
 Provide coaching and feedback to leaders to support their growth.

 Embed DEIB in Performance Management: Integrate DEIB goals and metrics into the performance management process.
 This ensures that DEIB efforts are aligned with individual and organizational performance expectations.